Wu-yi-fei/predictive-sls-master/README.md

 For testing, we output K and L_hat and the synthesized counterparts in ``controller_models.py`` and ``algorithms.py`` respectively, and we find intuitive consistency between SLS and Riccati's method in our tracking experiments.

 **6.27**.
 We improved an optimization setting: changing the number of predictive variables $\widehat{\Phi}$ from $2*T$ to $T^2$.
+**7.2**.
+A critical error was found: The defined implementation was found to be incorrect.